Many or all companies we feature compensate us. Compensation and editorial

 You can use a personal loan for almost anything.
 However, most mortgage lenders don’t allow borrowers to use personal loans to fund down payments.
 For example, two of the most popular mortgage options—conforming conventional loans and FHA loans—don’t allow personal loans for down payments.

-“Proof of funds is required during underwriting, and so is a credit check, so the discovery would occur during underwriting.
+Lenders won’t initially know you used a personal loan for the down payment if you don’t disclose that or haven’t yet applied for the personal loan.
+If your financial statements reflect insufficient savings for the down payment, this would be an indicator to ask how you intend to fund the down payment.
+Proof of funds is required during underwriting, and so is a credit check, so the discovery would occur during underwriting.
 If it’s somehow not discovered at this time, or if you apply for a personal loan after the mortgage is approved, the lender will likely discover it prior to closing on the mortgage.
-To avoid any surprises while you’re waiting for final approval, be transparent and honest with the lender.”
+Be transparent and honest with the lender to avoid surprises while waiting for final approval.

-Even if you find a lender that allows it, you can find better options than using a personal loan for your down payment.
-It can hurt your approval odds because it increases your debt-to-income ratio (DTI).
+Even if you find a lender that allows it, there are risks if you use a personal loan for your down payment.
+First, getting one can hurt your approval odds because it increases your debt-to-income ratio (DTI).
+Your DTI is one of the factors lenders review when deciding whether or not to approve you for a mortgage.

-Mortgages that don’t require a down payment
+Mortgages that require no down payment (or a small percentage)

 Some types of mortgages don’t require a down payment—or if they do, it can be less than a conventional mortgage requires.
 You can avoid saving or borrowing money for a down payment with the following options.